 - a.
 Should the District allege the need at any time for contract cancellations due to a reduction of position(s), the affected teacher(s) and the Association, if requested by the Association, will be notified of the conditions necessitating the reduction in force at least forty working days before the anticipated reduction in force.
 The Superintendent will furnish the Board and the Association with identical facts, figures and relevant data justifying the proposed reduction in force. - b.
 The District will make an effort to reduce non-instructional programs before reducing teaching positions. - c.
 The District must attempt to avoid reductions in force by reducing the number of employees through attrition.
 Attrition will include retirement, resignations and extended leaves of absence. - d.
 Every attempt will be made to use the transfer policy and procedures to reassign qualified incumbents from such positions to other positions in the District for which they are qualified in order to avoid reductions in force. - e.
 If reassignment is not possible, teachers will be reduced based on length of service in the District by group.
 The groups will be designated by years of service (4-6, 7-9, 10-12, etc.).
 (Probationary teachers are not referenced in the ref policy because probationary non-renewals will take place prior to implementation of this policy.)
 Reduction in force will take place within certification and/or endorsement by groups starting with the least senior group.
 When making the determination as to which teachers will be reduced, consideration will be given to appraisals, experience in the endorsement area, and special ability to perform the assignment.
-Teachers holding multiple subject matter or special certification will be placed in each classification group for which they are qualified by certification or endorsement.
+Teachers holding multiple subject matter or special certification or endorsement. - f.
+Nothing in this policy will limit the Board's right to non-renew the contracts of probationary teachers.